 All of these tools I have used and rate highly, but I know there’s more out there and I’m on the hunt to find the best ones.
 By now you will know a little bit about me and that I don’t make anything but honest recommendations.
 Besides, I’ve almost died and I don’t believe in fairytales anymore.
 If you don’t believe me then you might want to read my story.

-Immediate access to my Ultimate Business Plan template for inspired freelancers who want to work outdoors more often;
+Immediate access to the Ultimate Glamping Business Plan template for inspired freelancers who want to work outdoors more often;

-Regular inspirations to encourage your dreams of working from the beach; and
+Regular inspirations to encourage your dream of working from the beach

 Many more giveaways and ‘how to’ guides, such as how to organise your remote office.

 All you need to do is add your dreams a bit of hard work and stir it up for a lot of success.

 Come on… the beach is waiting for you.